sheriferson/t/README.markdown

 First, [download][] the newest version or clone the Mercurial repository (`hg clone http://bitbucket.org/sjl/t/`).
 Put it anywhere you like.

+_**Note**: That download will give you the original `t` that this repo is a fork of.
+That original `t` will not have the "mark for today" functionality described below._

 [download]: http://bitbucket.org/sjl/t/get/tip.zip

 Next, decide where you want to keep your todo lists.
 I put mine in `~/tasks`.